sbonaretti/timeSavers/HowTo_ggplot2.md

   3	1.000	    0.000	    yes             manual         B
   ...
   ```
-- In the plot, use the information in the dataframe to determine colors, shapes, filling, and size:
+- In the plot, use the information in the dataframe to determine shape, size, colors,and filling:
   ```
   example: